 Block scheduling is a major part of creating a routine.
 When you and your boss know that certain hours of the day are reserved for replying to emails and making phone calls or team meetings or strategic thinking, it gradually falls into a rhythm and becomes part of the routine.

 If you color-code events with unique colors, it gives an overall view of how the week or the month looks like in terms of meetings and other tasks.
 Without diving into details, you can safely comment by looking at the broad categories.
 Don’t forget to share with others what each color connotes.
+Tackle a calendar management tool for virtual assistants also helps you automate your time tracking based on such color codes.

 The executive has to deal with hundreds of issues daily and may not always be on top of which meetings concern which issue.
 You can help him by adding more information about the meeting so that he can be prepared before it starts.